Hahn-Schickard/Automatic-Structured-Pruning/README.md

 # Upcoming functions:
-- More prune methods not only magnitude-based pruning
+- More prune methods not only l1/l2 norm
 - not only Sequential models to prune
 - Resnet support
 - do you have an idea? please write to Marcus.rueb@hahn-schickard.de or create an issue.